cloudybasement/fran.cool/content/works/professional-organiser-co.md

   - type: paragraph
     text: >-
       T﻿he logo for Professional Organiser Co needed to reflect their values and be accessible.
-It was all about the concept, which follows as such: *Home means protection and serenity.
+It was all about the concept, which follows as such:

+      Home means protection and serenity.
 It’s an enclosed space that is familiar to only few individuals, the result of years of curation to transform room into home.
 It is a shelter and a refuge.
 People are very protective of their homes but also susceptible to how it is perceived by others.
 Just like humans, a home is houses constant changes through different life stages.
 The different floors symbolise growth and transformation, a never-ending cycle.
 It also shows that life can be messy but always recalibrated.
-With a feeling of safety but unequal transformation within, this symbol translates life into icon.*
+With a feeling of safety but unequal transformation within, this symbol translates life into icon.

-      W﻿ith that, the logo was created to be transformational and strong.
+      With that, the logo was created to be transformational and strong.
     title: Creating a visual identity
     anchor: 6
   - type: gallery